Explanation Bias is a Product: Revealing the Hidden Lexical and Position Preferences in Post-Hoc Feature Attribution: Related Work

-A factor that may directly affect feature attribution is the complexity or size of the model. \citet{zhou-etal-2024-explaining} explore the effect of training data size, showing that more data can lead to greater \textit{plausibility} (i.e. alignment with human rationales) but not to greater \textit{faithfulness} (i.e. alignment with model internals).
-Notably, they also find that a larger model (Vicuna, 13B \citep{vicuna2023} vs. RoBERTa-large, 355M \citep{liu2019roberta}) does not necessarily produce more plausible or faithful explanations.
+Two factors that may directly affect feature attribution are the size of the fine-tuning data and the size of the model (i.e. the number of parameters). \citet{zhou-etal-2024-explaining} explore the effect of fine-tuning data size, showing that more data usually leads to greater \textit{plausibility} (i.e.\ alignment with human rationales) but not to greater \textit{faithfulness} (i.e.\ alignment with model internals).
+Notably, they do not find a clear effect of model size (Vicuna, 13B \citep{vicuna2023} vs. RoBERTa-large, 355M \citep{liu2019roberta}) on plausibility or faithfulness; instead, the results strongly depend on the dataset and the attribution method.
 Conversely, \citet{heyen2024the} compare LIME \citep{ribeiro-etal-2016-trust} on four versions of DeBERTaV3 \citep{hedebertav3} (22--304M parameters), and find that explanations do not become more plausible in larger models, but do become more faithful.
-The caveat is that metrics to assess faithfulness can be unreliable, too. in the same study, \citet{heyen2024the} find that \textit{comprehensiveness}, which approximates faithfulness as the prediction drop after removing explanation tokens from the input, is not in line with other metrics capturing greater faithfulness for the larger model; this suggests a shortcoming of this metric in specific cases.
+The caveat is that metrics that assess faithfulness can be unreliable, too. in the same study, \citet{heyen2024the} find that \textit{comprehensiveness}, which approximates faithfulness as the prediction drop after removing explanation tokens from the input, is not in line with other metrics capturing greater faithfulness for the larger model; this suggests a possible metric limitation.

 We experiment with two BERT-based models.
 In the process, we also validate two faithfulness metrics: \textit{sufficiency} and \textit{comprehensiveness}.
 The design of the experiments helps us to explore bias in different data constructions with different levels of control; we begin with an artificial setting in §\ref{sec:experiments_on_artificial_data}, followed by a causal relation detection task in §\ref{sec:experiments_on_causal_relation_data}.